Solar Panel Cost Guide in South Rock Island, IL (2025 Update)

 How to Save on Solar Panels

-• Contract: Before signing a contract with a solar installer, make sure you read it through completely so you understand the terms.
-Also, ask questions if you’re not certain about some of the terms, such as what to do if a part breaks or malfunctions and if there are any guarantees about energy production.
+• Contract: Before signing a contract with a solar company, be sure to read it through completely so you understand the terms.
+Also, ask questions if you’re not sure about some of the terms, such as what the warranty covers and if there are any guarantees about energy production.

 Best Solar Financing